Package · thread

 Bootstrap configuration

-Configuration is process-wide and lives in the Engine — the parent-side strategy object that decides which PHP binary, runner script, and payload transport a Thread uses.
-Bind it once during your application’s bootstrap.
+Configuration is process-wide and lives in the Launcher — the parent-side object that spawns the process and owns the payload-signing secret.
+A concrete launcher also knows the PHP binary, the runner-script path and the payload transport, but those are its own business.
+Bind a launcher once during your application’s bootstrap.

 php